Hypoglycaemia happens when the blood glucose level is less than 4 mmol/l, or where symptoms of hypoglycaemia are experienced at a level close to this.

 Babies and young children may not say that they are feeling unwell and may show few signs of hypoglycaemia.

 Hypoglycaemia at night is more likely to occur after increased levels of activity during the day or if a child/adolescent has eaten less or is unwell.

 The risk of night hypoglycaemia can be minimised as follows:

-- target blood glucose level at suppertime/bedtime should be 6 to 10 mmol/l (6 to 12 mmol/l in infants or children under 5 years).
-If less than 6 mmol/l, an additional 5 to 20 g of carbohydrate should be added to the supper carbohydrate allowance
+- target blood glucose level at suppertime/bedtime should be 6 to 10 mmol/l (6 to 12 mmol/l in infants or children under 5 years) - if less than 6 mmol/l, add an additional 5 to 20g of carbohydrate to the supper carbohydrate allowance

 - you should recheck the blood glucose level a few hours later if blood glucose levels at supper have been less than 6mmol/l

 Hypoglycaemia unawareness is where hypoglycaemia is occurring as measured by a blood glucose test or observed by others but the child with diabetes is not aware of it.

 Toddlers and young children who are newly diagnosed may not sense hypoglycaemia very effectively and may not be able to verbalise this, so detection of hypoglycaemia in these particular groups relies solely on others.
 Gradually children should learn how to recognise and express their hypoglycaemia symptoms.

 In older children and adolescents, hypoglycaemia unawareness can develop following frequent hypoglycaemia episodes.
 This is a dangerous condition where hypoglycaemia can develop quickly and increase the risk of severe hypoglycaemia.

 What is the treatment for mild-moderate hypoglycaemia in patients with type 1 diabetes?